godotengine/godot-website/collections/_article/parallax-progress-report.md

   <source src="/storage/blog/parallax2d/lights.mp4" type="video/mp4">
 </video>

 To achieve this lighting effect, my system uses `GradientTexture2D`'s to mask an overlay or foreground objects using a screen-reading shader.
 For this to work, both the mask and the target need to be in the same `CanvasLayer`.
 This is normally the case for nodes like `Sprite2D` or `TextureRect`, but `ParallaxLayer` is restricted to being a direct child of `ParallaxBackground`.
 Not only this (even worse), `ParallaxBackground`'s base class is `CanvasLayer`, making it completely incompatible with this technique.
-How *inflexible!*
+GROSS.

 To understand why this is the case, we need to point out that `ParallaxLayer` not only provides a parallax effect, but also an incredibly popular "infinite scrolling" bonus effect.
 Of course, actual infinite scrolling isn't possible (right?), so, behind the scenes, Godot performs a bit of visual trickery (dramatization):